Health Care: COVID-19

 - Self-monitor for symptoms and seek re-evaluation from occupational health if symptoms recur or worsen.

-- Wear a respirator or well-fitting facemask at all times, even in nonpatient care areas, such as breakrooms.
+- Wear a respirator or well-fitting mask at all times, even in nonpatient care areas, such as breakrooms.

 - Practice physical distancing as much as possible.